nic-dgl-204-fall-2022/redjinator-advent-of-code-template/README.md

 15x19x10
 ```
 ### Obstacles
-* Get measurements (length, width, and height) from file and cast values to Int
+* Get measurements from file, and convert to Int for use.
 * Calculate the surface area of each present.
 * Calculate the extra slack for each present.
 * Repeat for remaining presents